Learning Support Faculty

 Hillingdon Speech and Language Therapy

-The Hillingdon SLT team have a useful website and Facebook page.
+The Hillingdon SLT team have a useful website and Facebook page (search for Hillingdon Talks).
 Both contain tips, videos and therapy ideas for parents and teachers.

 Mrs C Cockcroft